TheRoccoB/cloudflared-vps-lockdown/README.md

 # ❄️ Stay Frosty

-# HEY DON'T USE THIS YET, STILL IN DEVELOPMENT!

 **Cloudflare tunnel setup + SSH hardening + full VPS lockdown.**

 So you got a shiny new VPS and you don't want to get pwned?
 Want to install services and have them available to the internet?